 The U.S. examination of tax years 2010-2012 commenced during the fourth quarter of 2013.
 In December 2015, we executed a closing agreement with the Internal Revenue Service which effectively settled certain matters for tax years 2010-2012.
 Accordingly, we reduced our gross uncertain tax positions by approximately \$320 million in 2015.
 During the first quarter of 2016, we effectively settled the remaining matters related to tax years 2010-2012.
 As a result of this resolution, our gross uncertain tax positions were further reduced by approximately \$140 million, and our consolidated results of operations benefited from an immaterial reduction in income tax expense.
-We made cash payments of approximately \$130 million related to tax years 2010-2012 after application of available tax credit carryforwards and carrybacks.
-We anticipate additional cash payments of approximately \$30 million related to the settlement.
+During the six months ended June 30, 2016, we made cash payments of approximately \$150 million related to tax years 2010-2012 after application of available tax credit carryforwards and carrybacks.
+We anticipate additional cash payments of approximately \$10 million in 2016 related to the settlement.
 The U.S. examination of tax years 2013-2014 commenced during the first quarter of 2016; we expect the U.S. examination of 2015 to begin in the third quarter of 2016.